ProvableHQ/leo/grammar/abnf-grammar.md

-A return statement always takes an expression, and does not end with a semicolon (but we may want to change that).
+A return statement always takes an expression, and does not end with a semicolon.

 <a name="return-statement"></a>
 ```abnf